Pearson Family Chair

-Dr. Mason conducted the seminal studies of nalmefene as a novel treatment for alcohol dependence; nalmefene (Selinero) has recently received regulatory approval for this indication throughout the European Union.
+Dr. Mason conducted the seminal studies of nalmefene as a novel treatment for alcohol dependence; nalmefene (Selincro) has recently received regulatory approval for this indication throughout the European Union.
 Dr. Mason also served as overall Principal Investigator for the 21-site U.S. study of acamprosate for the treatment of alcohol dependence, conducted in support of FDA approval.
-Results from her studies of gabapentin for the treatment of alcohol dependence served as the basis for a pivotal trial of Horizant (gabapentin enacarbil) as a potential treatment for alcohol use disorder.
+Results from her studies of gabapentin for the treatment of alcohol dependence served as the basis for developing a pivotal trial of Horizant (gabapentin enacarbil) as a treatment for alcohol use disorder.

 Future Research Plans

 Future research will include human laboratory studies to rapidly screen potential relapse prevention medications and clinical trials to evaluate the safety and efficacy of novel medications to prevent relapse and reduce symptoms of protracted abstinence in outpatients with alcohol dependence or cannabis dependence.

 B.F.A., Bachelor of Fine Arts, Pratt Institute, 1972

 2003-present Professor, Committee on the Neurobiology of Addictive Disorders (formerly the Molecular and Integrative Neurosciences Department, and the Department of Neuropharmacology), The Scripps Research Institute, La Jolla, CA

 2003-present Director, Laboratory of Clinical Psychopharmacology, The Scripps Research Institute, La Jolla, CA